MoonriseSunset/NanoChron/README.md

 I'll add files to this repo in the coming weeks so look out for that :)

 This project has been one I've been procrastinating on for a bit but I think I'll be able to finish it soon.
-This project came about when I decided to make a replacement clock after an analog clock in my bathroom broke, which turned into a project encompassing 2 of my interests: Code and 3D Design/Printing.
+NanoChron came about when I decided to make a replacement clock after an analog clock in my bathroom broke, which turned into a project encompassing 2 of my interests: Code and 3D Design/Printing.

 The beauty of this clock is that all the sensors and display are run purely through I2C, there are no other connections, and it only requires minimal soldering.
 This is achieved by implementing Adafruit's STEMMA QT connectors and essentially just daisy-chaining all the components through the interface 😆.